fenxu/azure-powershell-docs-prod/azure/AzureAD/index.md

 You can use the Azure Active Directory PowerShell Module Version 2 for Azure AD administrative tasks such as user management, domain management and for configuring single sign-on.
 The cmdlets listed here are different than the MSOL cmdlets which are part of Azure Active Directory Version 1.0.

-The Azure AD PowerShell Version 2 module has two versions: a Public preview version and a general Availability version.
+The Azure AD PowerShell Version 2 module has two versions: a Public preview version and a General Availability version.
 It is not recommended to use the Public Preview version for production scenarios.

 ## Install the Azure AD Module